The Diary of Anne Frank (1959 film): Production

 The film is an adaptation of the successful Broadway play based on Anne Frank's diary, which was first published in English in 1952.
 At the time of the film's production, the book had already sold millions of copies around the world.

-According to a 1955 article published on the Daily Variety, Garson Kanin, who had staged the Broadway play, and Milton Sperling from Warner Bros. had intended to acquire the film rights, but ultimately they were sold to Buddy Adler of Twentieth Century Fox.
+According to a 1955 article published on the Daily Variety, Garson Kanin, who had staged the Broadway play, and Milton Sperling from Warner Bros. had intended to acquire the film rights, but ultimately they were sold to Buddy Adler of 20th Century-Fox.
 Originally, William Wyler was in talks to direct before George Stevens signed on as producer and director.

 Principal photography took place from 5 March to 11 August 1958, with additional scenes shot in November.
-Location work was done in Amsterdam, while the set of the annex was constructed at the 20th Century Fox Studios in Los Angeles.
+Location work was done in Amsterdam, while the set of the annex was constructed at the 20th Century-Fox Studios in Los Angeles.
 George Stevens initially resisted the idea of shooting the film in CinemaScope because he thought that this format would not convey the claustrophobic effect he wanted to reproduce.
-When Spyros Skouras, president of Twentieth Century Fox, insisted on CinemaScope, Stevens and cinematographer William C. Mellor decided to reduce the space by limiting the action to the center of the screen.
+When Spyros Skouras, president of 20th Century-Fox, insisted on CinemaScope, Stevens and cinematographer William C. Mellor decided to reduce the space by limiting the action to the center of the screen.
 Mellor further developed the look of the film by using fluorescent tubes, filters and gas rather than traditional studio lighting.